scale-lab/PVTsensors/Sensors/README.md

     - Spice netlists for the voltage and temperature sensor;
     - Verilog AMS netlists for the voltage and temperature sensor;
     - Verilog for the critical path monitor sensor (ideal simulation only);

+- __SPI module__:

+The PVT sensors are connected to the SPI module to measure their output frequency, then the module transmits the sensor output to a Master SPI, so it is composed of an SPI slave and a counter.
+The directory contains the vhdl code of the module, as well as its corresponding scheme.

 ## Prerequisites